 It also is a bit more of a technical trail and towards the end you will have to walk up the steps back to First.

 Instead of ending your hike in First, there are a few other hiking alternatives that you can do:

 1) If you opt for the valley trail back to First, you can continue the trail to the right from Bachlager down to Waldspitz and then to Bort (first stop on the cable car).
 You can then cable car down to Grindelwald from there or even hike all the way down.

 2) Once you make it to Bachalpsee, you can continue onwards to Faulhorn and either turnaround from there or continue back down to Bussalp and Grindelwald.

-3) There are plenty of other hiking options in the area you can opt for as you can see on the map below.
+3) There are plenty of other hiking options in the area you can opt for.
 It all just depends on how long you want to be on your feet and how much you want to see around the area.
 One thing is for certain – there will be no shortage of views to see and trails to be hiked!

 The First Cliff Walk

 Located right near the cable car station you can take part of the free cliff walk that goes around the side of the mountain.
 You will walk on a steel frame as you get views of the Alps and the Eiger out in front of you.

 If you are afraid of heights this option might not be the best for you!

 There is also a great indoor / outdoor restaurant where you can grab some lunch or drinks.
 The restaurant has both a sit down menu option or a more fast food option.
 Sitting outside overlooking the Eiger is quite the lunch spot.